Weekly Meditation Classes

 In loving memory of Swami Girijanada, starting December 2017 classes are being offered at no cost (donations to cover heating and utilities, etc. are accepted).
 There will be no instructor, only long-standing practitioners.

-SILENT MEDITATION – OPEN
+SILENT MEDITATION CLASS – OPEN

 Free